colinjiang007/Nautilus-Edit-with-Vim/README.md

 **NOTE**: If you are using Nautilus 2, please use the [nautilus-2 branch][].

+## My extension

+Add a new menu item "Edit with existing gVim" to Nautilus.

 ## Install

 To install this extension, first make sure that you have installed the